philipwfowler/2015-01-13-oxford/novice/python/index.md

 5. [Defensive Programming](05-defensive.html)
 6. [Command-Line Programs](06-cmdline.html)

-If you would like to look at some more challenging lessons, please go [here](../../intermediate/python/index.html)
+There are also some more [challenging lessons](../../intermediate/python/index.html)

 [Reference](../ref/03-python.html)